USI-WA-final-project/WA-game-group/engine/readme.txt

 TICK_RATE is the number of times that the engine ticks per second WORLD_WIDTH is the width of the world
 WORLD_HEIGHT is the height of the world

+Engine.isRunning is true iff the engine is currently running